Chapter 7 Bankruptcy: Discharge Debt, Keep Your Dignity

 However, the Means Test does allow certain deductions to be made from the Means Test average income to reduce a household’s income back under the median to qualify a person for a Chapter 7 who might not otherwise have been.

-The Hilla Law Firm is experienced in maximizing Chapter 7 eligibility and assisting consumers in passing through the Means Test whenever it is realistically possible and whenever it is in their best interest to be in a Chapter 7.
-Online “means test calculators” cannot give an accurate picture of Chapter 7 eligibility no matter what they advertise; a determination of true eligibility requires the skill and experience that The Hilla Law Firm offer.
+Attorney John Hilla is experienced in maximizing Chapter 7 eligibility and assisting consumers in passing through the Means Test whenever it is realistically possible and whenever it is in their best interest to be in a Chapter 7.
+Online “means test calculators” cannot give an accurate picture of Chapter 7 eligibility no matter what they advertise; a determination of true eligibility requires the skill and experience that Attorney John Hilla offers.

 The Means Test is not the only test of Chapter 7 eligibility, however.
 Even if someone passes the Means Test, they may still be ineligible for Chapter 7 based upon considerations of household income vs. household expenses calculated elsewhere in the bankruptcy petition.
 These other eligibility tests require the expertise of an experienced bankruptcy attorney to determine.